method-inc/categorizr.js/README.md

 Categorizr.js is a port of bjankord’s categorizr.php script.
 There is planned support for use within node.js and express as well as with the browser.

+We are loosely following the semver system for versioning.
+Odd number releases will bring breaking API changes to existing code.
+They should be fully stable in their own right.
+Even numbered releases will be API-freeze and only bug-fixes.

+0.3.x is the latest release as of June 14, 2012.

 ## Demo

 Check out a demo at [skookum.github.com/categorizr.js](http://skookum.github.com/categorizr.js)